With vacation rentals empty, European cities see a chance to reclaim housing

 In September, the company introduced City Portal, which it says will allow governments access to data that can help identify listings that do not comply with local regulations, such as unregistered listings.

-The plan has been welcomed by some neighborhood associations that had criticised local politicians as allowing the city to become a playground for tourists and wealthy investors, many of them drawn to Portugal by residency permits and tax breaks offered to foreigners after the 2007-08 financial crisis.
+The plan has been welcomed by some neighbourhood associations that had criticised local politicians as allowing the city to become a playground for tourists and wealthy investors, many of them drawn to Portugal by residency permits and tax breaks offered to foreigners after the 2007-08 global financial crisis.

 "The coronavirus has helped expose the negative aspects of Portugal's recovery from the financial crisis, which was driven by real estate and tourism rather than a focus on the basic needs of local people," said Luís Mendes, an urban geographer who is a member of a citizens' platform called Living in Lisbon.